Russell Simmons’ Sexual Assault Accuser Sil Lai Abrams Talks HBO Max Documentary On ‘The Breakfast Club’

 Sil Lai Abrams spoke about detailing her alleged sexual assault at the hands of Russell Simmons during HBO Max’s documentary, On The Record.

-Last week, Simmons appeared on The Breakfast Club to discuss the allegations he received by Abrams and two other women that appeared in the documentary.
-According to The Root, hosts Angela Yee, Charlamagne Tha God and DJ Envy asked Simmons questions regarding the allegations in the film.
+Last week, Simmons appeared on The Breakfast Club to discuss the allegations he received from Abrams and two other women that appeared in the documentary.
+According to The Root, hosts Angela Yee, Charlamagne tha God, and DJ Envy asked Simmons questions regarding the accusations made in the film.
 Abrams, as well as several other commenters, felt the interview was dangerous and triggering for other survivors of sexual abuse.

 Yee and Abrams were the only ones present for the interview on Wednesday, June 17.
 During their discussion, Yee shared that HBO had reached out to her after Abrams said how upset she was about the hosts’ conversation with Simmons.
 She also said the network never contacted her about interviewing the survivors prior to the documentary’s release.
-While Abrams shared she did want to come on the show beforehand, she said she was more disturbed at the hosts for not challenging Simmons throughout the interview.
+While Abrams admitted she did want to come on the show beforehand, she said she was more disturbed at the hosts for not challenging Simmons throughout the interview.

 “What was incredibly painful for me as a survivor was being silenced for so long and the first time that Russell pops up is on a show with such a reach as The Breakfast Club and that he was unchallenged, essentially throughout the entire interview,” Abrams recalled.
 “And not only was he unchallenged and allowed to perpetuate a lot of harmful myths around rape and around the women that have accused him but also, it was very retraumatizing.”